ZATSUYOSEN!

 18 June 1943:

-Departs Saipan with some passengers, a deck loaded with landing-craft and a cargo of ammunition.
+Departs Saipan in convoy No. 3609 with some passengers, a deck loaded with landing-craft and a cargo of ammunition, escorted by auxiliary gunboat SHOTOKU MARU.
+They arrive at Omiya Jima later this day.

 20 June 1943:

 About 225 nms WNW of Saipan, she is intercepted by LtCdr (later Rear Admiral) William B. Sieglaff’s (USNA ‘1931) USS TAUTOG (SS-199).
 At 0515, Sieglaff torpedoes and hits MEITEN MARU port side in her engine room at 15-57N, 140-57E.
 She goes dead in the water and is abandoned.
 At 1500, MEITEN MARU sinks.
-Casualties are unknown.
+Auxiliary gunboat SHOTOKU MARU conducts a rescue operation but the number of cassualties and survivors if any are unknown.

 1 December 1943: